deeheber/games/README.md

 ## Games Available

+- Plain deck of cards
 - Conway's game of life
 - Rock paper scissors
 - Tic tac toe

 ## Coming Later ™️

-- Plain deck of cards (will probably evolve into blackjack or some other card game)
+- Use plain cards to create blackjack
+- Use plain cards to create go fish
+- Connect 4
+- Minesweeper
 - Sudoku

 ## How to run